spectrocloud/librarium/docs/docs-content/enterprise-version/system-management/account-management/credentials.md

 keywords: ["self-hosted", "palette"]
 ---

 You can manage the credentials of the admin user by logging in to the system console.
 You can also enable passkeys to access the admin panel.
-The passkey feature support both virtual passkey and physical passkey.
+The passkey feature supports both virtual passkey and physical passkey.

 Use the sections below to learn how to manage user credentials.